Introduction

 - Complicated Configuration and Troubleshooting: CAN bus network configuration can be challenging, especially for large-scale systems.
 It frequently takes certain equipment and knowledge to diagnose and resolve problems.

-- Absence of Built-in Security: When the CAN bus was being developed, security was not given top priority.
+- Absence of Built-in Security: When developers created the CAN bus, they did not give top priority to security.
 Cybersecurity risks in contemporary industrial networks make extra precautions to safeguard CAN bus systems necessary.

 Benefits and Drawbacks